 The modest effort and technology required to raise insects makes the process especially suitable for poor women.
 They benefit from the short life cycle of insects, meaning that an investment quickly produces a return.
 A new batch of crickets can be sold after just 45 days.
 The income generated varies according to the supply, demand and marketing possibilities.
 One insect farmer says she now has an additional 400 euros a month at her disposal.
 In Papua, Indonesia, a bag of 100 to 120 palm-weevil larvae fetches an average of 2.10 US dollars on the local market, about the same as 20 chicken eggs or 3 kilograms of rice.
 A growing number of initiatives have recognized the opportunities presented by minilivestock for women with very low incomes.
-In Guatemala, three women have set up MealFlour, a project to combat malnutrition in the western highlands.
+In Guatemala, three women have set up MealFlour, a project to combat malnutrition in the western Edible insects are "women's business" in much of the world.
+But not in Germany Apart from the lucrative large-scale production and trade, most of Africa's edible-insect business is managed by women highlands.
 People in this region suffer from chronic protein shortages because meat is far too expensive for most families to afford.
 MealFlour shows local women how to breed and raise mealworms, how to process them into flour, and how to bake flatbread from the flour.
 Mealworm farming improves household nutrition.
 In addition, the women can sell insect flour at the market and boost their incomes - an issue of great importance in Guatemala given it is more prone to malnutrition than anywhere else in Latin America.